![]() |

 and can sometimes be treated successfully by early detection and removal

 of the tumor.
-Bacterial and fungal problems of the skin have also
+Bacterial and fungal problems of the skin have been reported to cause a wobbly appearance in afflicted hedgehogs.

-odor, in addition to seeming wobbly.
+odor in addition to seeming wobbly.
 At least one case of a hedgehog

 with allergic dermatitis that gave the appearance of wobbliness has been